Cabinets that Sit on the Counter? Yes, Please!

 Though it may seem that installation right on top of the counter might be complicated, the construction and mechanisms of the drawer make this just as easy as installing any drawer.
 In fact, if you are feeling handy, it’s completely possible to do it yourself.

-Full Height Kitchen
+Full Height

-Cabinets that sit on the counter tend to break down any barriers you might have toward any kitchen cabinet traditions.
+Cabinets that sit on the counter tend to break down any barriers you might have toward any cabinet traditions.
 A companion trend to countertop cabinets is cabinets that extend all the way to the ceiling.

 That space between the top of the cabinets and the ceiling is often wasted space.
 Filling it with enclosed storage in the form of cabinets not only looks good, but increases the functionality of your space.

 Worried about not being able to reach the cabinets up by the ceiling?
-Install a small step ladder or stow one nearby so it’s easy to get to the upper areas of your kitchen whenever you want.
+Install a small step ladder or stow one nearby so it’s easy to get to the upper areas of your space whenever you want.

-Countertop Space
+Countertop Tower

 Corners